-The maximum aggregate number of shares that may be issued in the form of incentive stock options shall not exceed the Initial Limit cumulatively increased on April 1, 2020 and on each April 1 thereafter by the lesser of the Annual Increase for such year or shares of common stock.
-The maximum value of all awards that may be granted under the 2019 Plan to any non-employee director in any calendar year shall not exceed \$
+The maximum aggregate number of shares that may be issued in the form of incentive stock options shall not exceed the Initial Limit cumulatively increased on April 1, 2020 and on each April 1 thereafter by the lesser of (i) the Annual Increase for such year, (ii) 14,000,000 shares of common stock or (iii) such lesser number of shares as determined by our compensation committee.
+The maximum value of all awards that may be granted under the 2019 Plan to any non-employee director in any calendar year shall not exceed \$750,000.